An equal pay claim took down Britain’s second-biggest city. Others are on the brink – KION546

 According to the National Audit Office, government funding to local authorities in England dropped by more than 50% between the 2010-11 and 2020-21 financial years.

-In a statement, Shaun Davies, chair of the Local Government Association said councils face a funding gap of almost £3 billion ($3.8 billion) over the next two years “just to keep services standing still.”
+In a statement, Shaun Davies, chair of the Local Government Association, said councils faced a funding gap of almost £3 billion ($3.8 billion) over the next two years “just to keep services standing still.”

 “The government needs to come up with a long-term plan to sufficiently fund local services,” he added.

+DBRS Morningstar, a credit rating agency, said in a note Wednesday that Birmingham’s financial distress didn’t mean it was about to default on payments to private creditors, which account for just 25% of the city’s liabilities.
+About 65% are made up of loans from the UK Treasury; other creditors include UK local governments.

+“We believe that the ability of Birmingham City Council to honor its debt due to private creditors will mainly depend on the support that will be granted by the UK government and the behavior of other local authorities,” said Mehdi Fadli, senior vice-president of global sovereign ratings at DBRS Morningstar.

-Several other local councils have already declared themselves effectively bankrupt in recent months — including Croydon, part of greater London, and Woking, a town just south of the capital.
+Several other local councils have already declared themselves effectively bankrupt in recent months — including those in Croydon, part of greater London, and Woking, a town just south of the capital.

 And Birmingham is unlikely to be the last.
 A recent survey by the Special Interest Group of Municipal Authorities — a lobby group representing 47 urban authorities in England — found that 30% of its members are worried that they, too, face the risk of bankruptcy this year and next.